 Marie Le Rouzic

-My name is Marie and I am 24 years old.
-I come from France but also studied in London.
-I am studying master's programme in Architecture at KTH.
+Marie come from France but also studied in London.
+Her master's programme is in Architecture at KTH.

 What made you choose Stockholm / Sweden?